 A Guide to Incident Severity Levels

-Maintaining IT infrastructure is a consistent challenge for system administrators, site reliability engineers (SREs), supporting developers and technicians.
-An endless variety of factors can impact system performance, cause outages, or impact customer experience.
+Maintaining IT infrastructure is a consistent challenge for system administrators, site reliability engineers (SREs), supporting developers, and technicians.
+Several factors can impact system performance, cause outages, or impact customer experience.

-On top of that, not all incidents are equal.
-The impacts and severity of a system outage affecting 10 percent of your users are different from an outage impacting 90 percent.
-One way to facilitate an efficient response is by using a transparent system of incident severity levels that teams can reference easily.
-This helps minimize incident response time and strengthens efforts to coordinate remediation throughout the response team.
+On top of that, not all incidents are created equal.
+The impacts and severity of a system outage affecting 10% of your users are different from an outage impacting 90%.
+One way to facilitate an efficient response is by using a transparent system of incident severity levels that teams can reference easily: helping to minimize incident response time while strengthening efforts to coordinate remediation throughout the response team.

-Setting this severity level system in place ahead of time helps teams quickly understand the amount of urgency required in a situation and enable effective prioritization.
-Let’s explore how to define your severity levels and examine some popular systems.
-Then, we’ll discuss how your organization can put a strategy in place that works best for you so your team feels empowered to react quickly and appropriately when incidents strike.
+Setting this severity level system in place ahead of time helps teams quickly understand the amount of urgency required in a situation while enabling effective prioritization.
+Let’s explore how to define your incident severity levels and examine some popular systems for doing so.
+Then, we’ll discuss how your organization can put a strategy in place that works best; so your team feels empowered to react quickly and appropriately when incidents strike.

 Defining Your Severity Levels

 Your team needs to find and apply a common language to communicate efficiently.
-Whatever you pick, you should ensure your whole team understands the chosen language and the reasoning behind it to comprehend each incident on a high level.
+Whatever you pick, you should ensure your team understands the chosen language and the reasoning behind it, allowing them to comprehend each incident on a higher level.

 Classifying your incident’s severity level helps ensure a consistent response and prevents confusion about how to proceed.
-For instance, severe incidents may require an all-hands-on-deck response and contacting team members on a holiday.
+For instance, severe incidents may demand an all-hands-on-deck response that requires contacting team members on a holiday.

 Brainstorming helps too.
-Your team may identify various severity levels more easily through a spider diagram or mind map by looking at the resulting clusters.
-The advantage of such a system is that it arises from a collective effort, and it already implies a decision tree to classify incidents.
+Your team may find it easier to identify various severity levels through a spider diagram or mind map by looking at the resulting clusters.
+The advantage of such a system is that it arises from a collective effort and implies a decision tree to classify incidents.

 Most importantly, ensure everyone understands the wording.
 You can run some hypothetical incident response scenarios by team members as a stress test.
 If their severity levels align, you have successfully established the common language.
 If not, the severity levels need further refinement.